John Thomson of Duddingston: Life

 The youngest of eight children, Thomson was born in the manse at Dailly, Ayrshire, the fourth son of Mary Hay and her husband, Rev Thomas Thomson, the local parish minister of the Church of Scotland.
 He was educated at Dailly Parish School.

 From an early age, he displayed an aptitude for drawing and painting and, inspired by the Ayrshire countryside, developed a love for landscape painting.

 In 1791 he enrolled at the University of Glasgow to study law and theology, and in 1793 he transferred to the University of Edinburgh to study divinity.
 While there, he met many people who were prominent in Edinburgh artistic circles, including Walter Scott, and Alexander Nasmyth, the latter of whom who gave him art lessons.

 After graduating, Thomson returned to Ayrshire and was licensed as minister of the Church of Scotland, and subsequently ordained as minister of Dailly in 1800 in place of his father.
 In 1805 he was translated to Duddingston near Edinburgh and became the most famous minister of the local Kirk, remaining in the role until death in 1840.

 In 1814 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Playfair, Archibald Alison, and Sir David Brewster.

-Whilst at Duddingston a very fine portrait of him was painted by Robert Scott Lauder who married Thomson's daughter Isabella in 1833.
+While at Duddingston a very fine portrait of him was painted by Robert Scott Lauder who married Thomson's daughter Isabella in 1833.

 Thomson died of apoplexy at Duddingston manse in 1840, having spent 41 years in the ministry.
 He was succeeded by Rev James Macfarlane.

 His grave in Duddingston churchyard is marked by a distinctive stone sarcophagus.